 The best way to ensure that batteries aren’t filling our landfills is to make sure they never get there.

-The Call2Recycle® program is operated by Call2Recycle, Inc. (formerly the Rechargeable Battery Recycling Corporation – RBRC), a not-for-profit organization.
-RBRC was founded in the mid-1990s by five concerned battery manufacturers as a voluntary, industry-run initiative to keep the heavy metals from rechargeable batteries out of the solid waste stream.
+We are the country’s largest consumer battery stewardship and recycling program, with a network of thousands of public collection sites.
+We were founded in the mid-1990s as a voluntary, industry-run initiative to keep the heavy metals from rechargeable batteries out of the solid waste stream.

 All our collected batteries are sent to sorters and processors in the U.S. and Canada.
 These companies sort the batteries by chemistry, and then converted into byproducts that are used to make new products such as batteries, stainless steel alloy and cement additives.
 Cellphones are refurbished and resold when possible, or recycled, with the proceeds being used to fund the program.
 You can see how we recycle batteries in this video.